 - Improved balance

-Beyond these physical benefits, our Pilates classes offer mums the opportunity to relax in a supportive and social environment, offering the chance for you to share your journey with other women.
+Beyond these physical benefits, our Exercise classes offer mums the opportunity to relax in a supportive and social environment, offering the chance for you to share your journey with other women.

 Common Concerns for Pre and Postnatal Women